-This Document is the current operational version of the GDPR Compliance policy effective from 25th May 2018 and applies to activities of True Influence Group (TIG) that consists of the following three entities.
+This Document is the current operational version of the GDPR Compliance policy effective from 25th May 2018 and applies to activities of True Influence that consists of the following three entities.

-The Core activity of True Influence Group (TIG) is to provide support to its customers in marketing B2B products by generating effective leads from the target markets.
+The Core activity of True Influence is to provide support to its customers in marketing B2B products by generating effective leads from the target markets.

-In the process of these activities, TIG acts as an intermediary who adds value to the B2B marketing chain.
+In the process of these activities, True Influence acts as an intermediary who adds value to the B2B marketing chain.
 The campaign information is provided by the Customers which are fine-tuned and converted into campaign materials for distribution to the potential market space.

 The leads generated by the publishers are intelligently filtered to improve their quality and converted into actionable marketing targets before being passed on to the customers.

-TIG has developed proprietary products, processes and information generation system which includes development of reliable vendors and trained manpower, which together reflect the value proposition that TIG brings to the B2B marketing eco system across the globe.
-Sustaining and nurturing this expertise and using it for harnessing commercial opportunities represents a legitimate interest of the True Influence Group.
+True Influence has developed proprietary products, processes and information generation systems which includes development of reliable vendors and trained manpower, which together reflect the value proposition that True Influence brings to the B2B marketing eco system across the globe.
+Sustaining and nurturing this expertise and using it for harnessing commercial opportunities represents a legitimate interest of True Influence.

-This Code of GDPR Compliance adopted by TIG declares that TIG is committed to the concept of “Privacy as a fundamental right of a citizen of a democratic society” across the globe and in good faith shall implement all the Privacy principles mandated under GDPR where it is applicable.
+This Code of GDPR Compliance adopted by True Influence declares that True Influence is committed to the concept of “Privacy as a fundamental right of a citizen of a democratic society” across the globe and in good faith shall implement all the Privacy principles mandated under GDPR where it is applicable.

-TIG however discloses that it is its legitimate interest that it carries on a legitimate business operation across the globe as a B2B market intermediary and it is the democratic right of TIG to carry on its business in good faith without being in conflict with the rights of the individual natural persons whose Privacy is sought to be protected under GDPR.
+True Influence however discloses that it is its legitimate interest that it carries on a legitimate business operation across the globe as a B2B market intermediary and it is the democratic right of True Influence to carry on its business in good faith without being in conflict with the rights of the individual natural persons whose Privacy is sought to be protected under GDPR.

 3. GDPR Exposure

 True Influence Group is basically a “B2B marketing intermediary” which operates across the globe generating marketing leads and servicing clients in many countries.
-TIG does not operate in the consumer market and hence does not either directly or indirectly collect personal information of EU data subjects.
-The data that TIG collects is generally in the category of Business Contact Data of corporate employees which inter-alia contains the name, the work e-mail and work phone number.
+True Influence does not operate in the consumer market and hence does not either directly or indirectly collect personal information of EU data subjects.
+The data that True Influence collects is generally in the category of Business Contact Data of corporate employees which inter-alia contains the name, the work e-mail and work phone number.

-The GDPR exposure of TIG is therefore recognized when Business Contact Data is collected from business organizations operating in EU/UK regions.
+The GDPR exposure of True Influence is therefore recognized when Business Contact Data is collected from business organizations operating in EU/UK regions.

 4. Approach to GDPR Compliance

-In order to enable application of as stringent a norm as feasible to the processing of Data which is exposed to GDPR Compliance Risk, TIG adopts a policy to treat GDPR Sensitive Data (GSD) as “Sensitive Data” flowing through the TIG’s resources by tagging the incoming data with a suitable tag to classify it as GSD where applicable.
+In order to enable application of as stringent a norm as feasible to the processing of Data which is exposed to GDPR Compliance Risk, True Influence adopts a policy to treat GDPR Sensitive Data (GSD) as “Sensitive Data” flowing through the True Influence’s resources by tagging the incoming data with a suitable tag to classify it as GSD where applicable.

 Though data is processed in specific locations and the technical infrastructure for processing GSD are located in such specified locations, an enterprise level GDPR awareness has been created and will continue to be pursued so that the principles of this GDPR Code of Conduct percolates to the entire organization beyond GSD processing to include the Marketing, Financial, and Managerial functions which may be located in different locations with their own technical and administrative infrastructure.